-2.19.10 The President of consultation with the Board prepares an agenda for each Board meeting.
-When time permits, the agenda topics are mailed to members prior the meeting.
-At a meeting, time is provided for items no on the agenda.
+2.19.10 The President in consultation with the Board prepares an agenda for each Board meeting.
+When time permits, the agenda topics are mailed or provided by electronic means, to members prior to the meeting.
+At a meeting, time is provided for items not on the agenda.

 2.20.00 Order of Business